modularml/mojo/CONTRIBUTING.md

 - A `Signed-off-by` line, as per the [Developer Certificate of Origin](#signing-your-work).

-Once you send your pull request, our CI workflow should automatically assign a reviewer.

 **Note:** Documentation changes might not be visible on the website until the next Mojo release.